jorge-maikel-sierra/Arans_Method/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.5.8 =
+* Fixed some cases of disappearing CPT slugs translations leading to 404 pages
+* Fixed incorrectly adding empty href attributes to link tags on translated pages
+* Fixed PHP 8 deprecated notices regarding dynamically defined properties

+= 2.5.7 =
+* Added a new item in Database optimization tool to fix some cases of gettext not being selectable in Translation Editor
+* Fixed Edit pencil icon being difficult to click when hovering over certain text in Translation Editor
+* Added compatibility with WooCommerce High-Performance Order Storage (HPOS)
+* Improved compatibility with WP Rocket

+= 2.5.6 =
+* Improved settings UI by showing formality option only for languages and translation engines that support it
+* Fixed focus on search input when opening the languages dropdown in settings
+* Removed unnecessary calls for Marketing opt-in feature

+= 2.5.5 =
+* Redesigned TranslatePress Settings Advanced tab UI using subtabs
+* Improved the translation status icons for the case when multiple strings are shown at once in Translation Editor
+* Fixed deprecated notice on php 8

+= 2.5.4 =
+* Updated look of language switchers for shortcode generated and floating options
+* Added notice in TranslatePress settings to avoid adding duplicate languages with different formalities
+* Fixed deprecated warning triggered by date_create function
+* Fixed bug with some strings not being editable in Translation Editor

+= 2.5.3 =
+* Improved security by escaping form actions
+* Fixed filtering by gettext domain in String Translation
+* Fixed title positioning in String Translation UI
+* Added more information in our opt-in non-sensitive diagnostic tracking

+= 2.5.2 =
+* Redesigned Translation Editor UI to match the latest WordPress style
+* Fixed hreflang language code attribute for languages with formal/informal in their default code
+* Added missing Aragonese language flag

+= 2.5.1 =
+* Added Language Switcher block in Gutenberg Editor
+* Fixed edge case error regarding __return_true function

+= 2.5.0 =
+* Improved converting urls in different languages
+* Fixed language switcher directing to page not found in some edge cases

+= 2.4.9 =
+* Improved speed by eliminating the need of a query on gettext domains on most pages
+* Improved speed when WooCommerce is active by better handling gettext processing
+* Added hooks for disabling translation blocks

+= 2.4.8 =
+* Fixed x-default hreflang tag displayed incorrectly in some cases
+* Improved sanitizing Advanced settings

+= 2.4.7 =
+* Speed improvements achieved through better handling of wp_cache functions
+* Included wbr as an accepted html tag in translations
+* Fixed Filipino language being marked incorrectly as unsupported by Google Automatic Translation

+= 2.4.6 =
+* Added Advanced option Automatic Translation Memory that prevents losing translations when correcting typos in original text
+* Added compatibility with multiple pdf generating plugins: Yith WooCommerce PDF Invoice, WooCommerce Print Products, Invoices for WooCommerce
+* Added filter to programmatically dequeue language switcher CSS scripts
+* Fixed notice related to wp_cache_delete

+= 2.4.5 =
+ * Fixed multiple compatibility issues with PHP 8.1
+ * Fixed issue on Automatic Translation tab when setting it up for the first time

 = 2.4.4 =
 * Improved speed by refactoring query regarding selecting domains
 * Added Advanced option to disable translation of gettext strings through TranslatePress